OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 11.3.
 Scene-Specific UI
 Title Screen: Main menu with New Game, Continue, Achievements, Options, Quit.
 Loadout Scene: Carousels for selecting a Hero and a Flashcard Deck.
-Path Choice Scene: A map displaying three selectable nodes.
+Path Choice Scene: A screen displaying three selectable nodes for the next encounter.
 Shop Scene: A grid displaying items for sale and panels for services.
 Event Scene: A central panel for narrative text with choice buttons below.
 Rest Site Scene: Displays the three distinct action choices as large buttons.